Must-Do Family Activities in Florida

 A Beach for Each

 Take your family out to the ballgame -- on a budget.
-Florida hosts 14 Major League Baseball teams during Spring Training.
-Bring your mitts and catch a game; your kids can see their favorite pros up-close and you won't go broke on tickets.
+Florida hosts 15 Major League Baseball teams during Spring Training.
+Bring your mitts and catch a game; your kids can see their favorite pros up-close, and you won't go broke on tickets.

 Florida is blessed with more than its fair share of water parks -- cool wonderlands that provide a refreshing complement to traditional theme parks.
-From daunting nearly vertical waterslides to "rivers" with currents allowing you to float lazily along in a tube Florida's water parks offer rides for every family member including teen daredevil and toddler.
-Check out Adventure Island in Tampa or Wet 'N Wild in Orlando.
-Walt Disney World Resort has two water parks: Typhoon Lagoon and Blizzard Beach which features the world's tallest fastest waterslide.
+From daunting, nearly vertical waterslides to "rivers" with currents allowing you to float lazily along in a tube, Florida's water parks offer rides for every family member from teen daredevil and toddler.
+Check out Adventure Island in Tampa.
+Walt Disney World Resort has two water parks: Typhoon Lagoon and Blizzard Beach, which features the world's tallest fastest waterslide.

 For Kids Only

 There aren't many places in this world made especially for kids.
 But Florida is one big exception.
 At Ronnie Van Zant Park south of Jacksonville, for example, you can't fish unless you're accompanied by someone younger than 16 years old.

 Or check out one of the many children's museums located throughout the state.
 Jacksonville's Cummer Museum of Art & Gardens interactive kids' section, called Art Connections, allows little ones to touch/feel and make their own art.
 Pensacola's Children's Discovery Museum is a historical museum featuring a trading post, a Native American village, and displays from the city’s maritime industry.
 Also, the Florida Aquarium in Tampa offers an outdoor aquatic exhibit for kids called Explore-A-Shore.
 Here, kids can climb on sea creature models, board a pirate ship, slide down a waterslide and play in water jet sprays.